Wabri/dotfiles/README.md

     cd dotfiles
     ```

-- Run poetry install and run ansible-playbook:
+- Run poetry install and run ansible-playbook, depending on the os the specific dotfiles will be installed:

     ```bash
     poetry install
     poetry run ansible-playbook -K install.yml
     ```

 Ansible install everything and once is done the system should work.
+In some cases (ArchBTW) a reboot is necessary.